We help people through struggles such as anxiety, depression, trauma, grief, relationships, and more.

 Coverage (GST included):

-Counselling: ICBC covers $126 for 12 appointments.
+Counselling: ICBC covers $133.35 per appointment (up to 12 appointments total).
 A report fee is included in the cost of the initial appointment and is covered entirely by ICBC.

 Clients are responsible for paying the following: any additional amount for the appointment not covered by ICBC, and for no show/late cancellation fees.
 No shows/cancellations are charged at the full cost of the appointment.
 These charges (including GST) are as follows: